Accessing API of data.gov.gr

 )

-Where it refers to token_id, you should insert the token that was sent to you by data.gov.gr via email.
-So, after requesting the data through a GET request and waiting a bit, we receive a list with various pieces of information.
-What we are interested in is the data, so we look into the content category of the list.
-However, we notice that the information is in an unreadable format since it is in hexadecimal form.
+Where token_id should be replaced with the token sent to you by data.gov.gr.
+After making the GET request and waiting for the response, we receive a list containing various pieces of information.
+We are interested in the data itself, which we can find under the content field of the list.
+However, we notice that the values are not human-readable, as they are returned in hexadecimal format.

 data = base::rawToChar(call$content)